-One Humanity Institute will serve as a global peace epicenter, with buildings for formal and non-formal education with global exchanges, an experiential museum of One Humanity, a media library and research center, a conference center, a peace garden and hall of reflection and understanding, lodging and a villa retreat, and cooperative organizational offices, where peace builders and peacekeepers will gather to share ideas and evaluate opportunities to create a more secure and sustainable world.
+The One Humanity Institute will serve as a global peace epicenter, with buildings for formal and non-formal education with global exchanges, the experiential Museum of One Humanity, a media library and research center, a conference center, a peace garden and a hall of reflection and understanding, lodging and a villa retreat, and cooperative organizational offices, where peacebuilders and peacekeepers will gather to share ideas and evaluate opportunities to create a more secure and sustainable world.

 “The very word Auschwitz is synonymous with one of the darkest chapters of our human history.
 Thus, there is no more fitting place for creating a center to educate people about the unimaginable hate that we’re capable of, but a center that will also teach about our capacity for love and compassion.
 A place where people can be inspired with a vision of a world where we live together with respect for each other and for creation.
 A world of sustainable peace.
 This can only happen as a result of unprecedented unified action.”

 – Dr. Jane Goodall

 The Auschwitz concentration camp complex was the largest of its kind, spanning more than 6,000 acres of land or half the size of Manhattan, where more than 1 million people were murdered.
 It is the largest cemetery in recorded history.

 The concentration and extermination camp known as Auschwitz served as a key factor in inspiring the creation of the United Nations and the Universal Declaration of Human Rights, yet genocide, ethnic cleansing, and other crimes against humanity and our planet continue to this day.
 Similar pressure points exist around the world, yet none bear such an opportunity as the One Humanity Institute offers for Auschwitz to stand anew as a model for peace and sustainability for all.